Background pattern

 • if you drink alcohol

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow your doctor's instructions for administering this medication exactly.
 If in doubt, consult your doctor or pharmacist again.

-This medicationis available in three doses: Buprenorphine Teva 35 micrograms/hour transdermal patch EFG, Buprenorphine Teva 52.5 micrograms/hour transdermal patch EFG and Buprenorphine Teva 70 micrograms/hour transdermal patch EFG.
+This medication is available in three doses: Buprenorphine Teva 35 micrograms/hour transdermal patch EFG, Buprenorphine Teva 52.5 micrograms/hour transdermal patch EFG, and Buprenorphine Teva 70 micrograms/hour transdermal patch EFG.

 The recommended dose is: